A graduate of McKinley High School and Wilmington College.

 In housing, ABCD has organized ten Limited Partnerships which have constructed 255 new houses and renovated 24 during the past several years and constructed a 24 unit apartment complex for people who derived the majority of their income from farm labor.
 Construction of 33 cottages for the elderly, known as Queen Esther’s Village, and a 40 unit, 3 story building for the elderly in downtown Canton known as Wilson Pointe was completed during the past two years.

 Ground breaking was held 8/26 for a 52 unit complex for the elderly in the City of Massillon.

-ABCD also sponsors the Association for Urban Training Opportunities (AUTO) which houses the Transportation Services, an ASE Certified Automotive Mechanics Training Program, a Commercial Driver [Symbol]s License Preparation Program; an Auto Repair business and Trucking Company.
+ABCD also sponsors the Association for Urban Training Opportunities (AUTO) which houses the Transportation Services, an ASE Certified Automotive Mechanics Training Program, a Commercial Driver [Symbol]s License Preparation Program; an Auto Repair business, and Trucking Company.

 Will serves as a Training Consultant with the General Board of Global Ministries of the United Methodist Church and is a member of the Training Faculty of the Communities of Shalom Initiative at Drew University.

-He formerly represented the Midwest area on the Board of Directors of the National Congress on Community Economic Development and serves on the following boards or councils: a member of Region/Advisory Council for Minority Business Assistance Centers; Community Treatment and Correction Center; Omega Psi Phi Fraternity; The Stark County Minority Business Association-Vice President and United Way’s Family Impact Council; the City of Canton’s Entrepreneurship Initiative and former Chairperson of the Administrative Council of the James S. Thomas U.M.C.
+He formerly represented the Midwest area on the Board of Directors of the National Congress on Community Economic Development and serves on the following boards or councils: member of Region/Advisory Council for Minority Business Assistance Centers; Community Treatment and Correction Center; Omega Psi Phi Fraternity; The Stark County Minority Business Association-Vice President and United Way’s Family Impact Council; the City of Canton’s Entrepreneurship Initiative and former Chairperson of the Administrative Council of the James S. Thomas U.M.C.